Homological stability of topological moduli spaces: Preliminaries

 \section{Preliminaries}

-This section is devoted to fix conventions and collect general techniques used in the body of the work at hand.
-We work in the category of compactly generated spaces, use Moore paths throughout and denote the length of a path $\mu$ by $\length(\mu)\in[0,\infty)$.
+This section is devoted to fix conventions and collect general techniques.
+We work in the category of compactly generated spaces, use Moore paths throughout, and denote the endpoint of a path $\mu$ by $\omega(\mu)$.